pynucastro/pynucastro/docs/source/jac-devel.rst

 Basic rates
 -----------

-For a 2-body strong-mediated reaction rate, the reactive flux has the form:
+For a 2-body strong-mediated reaction rate (with distinct reactants $A$ and $B$), the reactive flux has the form:

 $$F_{AB} = \rho Y(A) Y(B) \lambda_{AB}$$